lukso-network/docs/docs/faq/onboarding/extension.md

 At the moment, the option to recover an existing profile from a backup file is not available.
 The team is working on this feature and it will be made available soon.

-Currently, the private key is displayed though in the LUKSO Browser Extension.
-However, this is not to be used as a recovery mechanism, but rather for users who want to do development and need the private key.
+Currently, the private key of the main controller can be displayed in the LUKSO Browser Extension.
+However, it cannot be used as a recovery mechanism, but rather for developers who need it for development purpose.

 ## “Universal Profile is not allowed by this Transaction Relay Service” Error